RAID Array Recovery on NAS QNAP SS-EC1879U-SAS-RP: How to Handle Recovery When It Breaks

 To mitigate the impact of network issues on NAS devices, it is essential to ensure a robust and reliable network infrastructure.
 This includes using high-quality network cables, switches, and routers, as well as monitoring and addressing any network performance issues promptly.
 Regular backups and implementing redundancy measures can also help protect data in case of network-related incidents.

-Although NAS SS-EC1879U-SAS-RP can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS SS-EC1879U-SAS-RP can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view